-We all know the importance of customer acquisition — it’s how you get money into your business, and start generating revenue to fuel your growth.
-But not every company understands that all the steps that come after the sale are just as important.
+We all know the importance of customer acquisition.
+It generates revenue to fuel your growth and keeps your business alive.
+But not every company understands that what comes after the sale is just as important.

-From discovery through to customer retention strategies, every touchpoint and interaction between your customer and your company all contribute to your customer experience.
-Today, we’ll dive a little deeper into what happens immediately after a conversion — the onboarding process.
+From discovery through customer retention strategies, every touchpoint and interaction between your customer and your company contributes to your customer experience.
+However, this article will dive into what happens immediately after a conversion — the onboarding process.

-For a SaaS business, the customer onboarding experience is a key opportunity to get users from interested to engaged.
-This is especially important in freemium models and companies that rely on free trials to “wow” their users, but it’s also vital to reducing churn for all businesses.
+For a SaaS business, the customer onboarding experience is a key opportunity to transition users from interested to engaged.
+This is especially important for freemium models and companies that rely on free trials to “wow” their users, but it’s also critical to reduce churn for any business.

-This article will cover just why customer onboarding is such a vital process, different types of customer onboarding, how to select and optimize the best onboarding process for your business, what metrics to track, and useful tools that can help along the way.
+We’ll cover why customer onboarding is such a vital process, different types of customer onboarding, how to select and optimize the best onboarding process for your business, what metrics to track, and useful tools to help along the way.

-Tip: Are you looking for employee onboarding advice, not customer onboarding?
+Tip: Are you looking for employee onboarding advice rather than customer onboarding?
 Read How to implement online onboarding at your company.

 Table of Contents